byhow/byhow/README.md

 **Check out some of my projects:**

-*   **[matters-forum](https://github.com/byhow/matters-forum):** A full-stack web forum for IPFS curated content, built with Next.js, React, and various Web3 tools [1, 3].
-It features functionalities like wallet connection, content sorting, commenting, and an RSS feed [3].
+*   **[matters-forum](https://github.com/byhow/matters-forum):** A full-stack web forum for IPFS curated content, built with Next.js, React, and various Web3 tools.
+It features functionalities like wallet connection, content sorting, commenting, and an RSS feed.
-*   **[wrap-eth-arbitrum](https://github.com/byhow/wrap-eth-arbitrum):** A Next.js DApp for wrapping and unwrapping ETH on the Arbitrum network, emphasizing a clean user interface and robust testing [1, 4].
+*   **[wrap-eth-arbitrum](https://github.com/byhow/wrap-eth-arbitrum):** A Next.js DApp for wrapping and unwrapping ETH on the Arbitrum network, emphasizing a clean user interface and robust testing.

 <div>
     <img align="left" src="https://github.com/byhow/byhow/blob/main/github-metrics.svg" width=380/>